Are your eye symptoms from COVID-19 or just allergies?

 COVID-19 symptoms

-Doctors now know that COVID-19 can cause much more than respiratory-related symptoms alone, thanks to many months’ worth of medical data.
-Some symptoms of COVID, like the loss of taste and smell, are so unusual that researchers still don’t completely understand why they happen.
+Doctors now know that COVID-19 can cause much more than respiratory-related symptoms alone, thanks to years’ worth of medical data.

 Common symptoms: